(xvi) Provisions, Contingent Liabilities and Contingent Assets

 A disclosure for a contingent liability is made when there is a possible obligation or a present obligation that may, but probably will not require an outflow of resources.
 When there is a possible obligation or a present obligation in respect of which likelihood of outflow of resources is remote, no provision or disclosure is made.

-Contingent assets are neither recognised nor disclosed in the Standalone Financial Statements since this may result in the recognition of income that may never be realised.
+Contingent assets are neither recognised nor disclosed in the standalone financial statements since this may result in the recognition of income that may never be realised.

-(xvi) Earnings Per Share
+(xvii) Earnings Per Share

-Basic earnings per equity share is computed by dividing the profit or loss for the period attributable to the equity holders of the company by the weighted average number of equity shares outstanding during the period.
+Basic earnings per equity share is computed by dividing the profit or loss for the period attributable to the

 Diluted earnings per share is computed by adjusting the net profit or loss for the period attributable to equity shareholders and the weighted average number of shares outstanding during the period, for the effects of all dilutive potential equity shares, if any.

-(xvii) Financial instruments
+(xviii) Financial instruments

 A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity.